Word Choice in Academic Writing: Tips to Avoid Common Problems

 As an author, choosing the right words while writing a manuscript is crucial for success.
 Academic writing, like most other forms of writing, is a series of choices.
 When it’s time to write, you have to carefully choose words that can clearly express the idea and then decide how you will rearrange those words into phrases, sentences, and even paragraphs.
+A strong word choice makes it easier for readers to understand the concept.
+It clarifies, explains, and expands ideas.

 Some of the most common problems concerning word choice usage include the following:

-Example: There were averse effects.
+Example 1: There were averse effects.

-Revision: There were adverse effects.
+Revision 1: There were adverse effects.

 Reason for change: “Averse” means to be disinclined towards something, whereas “adverse” means detrimental.